 Regime change

-The war itself began with decapitation strikes on February 28, killing Khamenei and senior commanders within hours.
+The war began with strikes on February 28, killing Khamenei and senior commanders within hours.
 Washington initially framed the campaign around regime change, with Trump urging Iranians to rise up against their government.

-That outcome was not achieved.
+That intended outcome was not achieved.
 Secretary of State Marco Rubio, speaking in Bahrain last month, said "the Iranian system is led by clerics, radical clerics," rejecting the idea that Tehran's leadership had fundamentally shifted.

 Mojtaba Khamenei, the late leader's son, was confirmed as his successor on March 8.
 He has not appeared publicly since being wounded in the February strike and will skip his father's funeral over security concerns.